gatolgaj/q-pot/README.md

 ## About The Project

 Q-pot (FinCoach) is an AI-powered chat application that acts as your personal financial advisor.
-It connects OpenAI’s GPT-4o with mock Bunq-style tools (accounts, transactions, mortgage, investments, etc.) via an MCP server—plus a DuckDuckGo search tool for external facts.
+It connects OpenAI's GPT-4o with mock Bunq-style tools (accounts, transactions, mortgage, investments, etc.) via an MCP server—plus a DuckDuckGo search tool for external facts.
 The UI is a simple scrollable chat (vanilla JS + FontAwesome), and everything ships